PSebastian96/pjt4-Pyma/README.md

 - To manually deploy: enter 'main' as the name of the branch and press 'Deploy Branch'
 - Main branch starts building up automatically
 - At the end of the build a message pops up: 'Your app was successfully deployed' and a button: 'View'
 - Click on 'View' to see the live project.
-The live link to the project is [HERE](<https://earthalchemy-naturals-99139eee523b.herokuapp.com/>)

 </details>

 <details>